 -

 The parent with whom the child resides has the right to apply for alimony.
-Child support can be established either by entering into an agreement or in court.
+Child support can be established either through an agreement or in court.

 The FCU 2002 provides a possibility to conclude an agreement to terminate the right to alimony by way of a transfer of immovable property in the child’s name or in the name of both the child and a parent with whom he or she resides.